VRSS-1 (Venezuelan Remote Sensing Satellite-1)

 - Since the operation of the Land Application System (SAT) Satellite Miranda in Venezuela, there have been 209,705 images observed, covering passes over Venezuela and elsewhere.

 Legend of Figure 10: Araya Peninsula is a peninsula located east of the Caribbean coast of Venezuela in Sucre state.
 The population of Araya is located at its western end.
-Araya is arid and dry, is also world famous for its salt mines and has great potential for tourism thanks to its beautiful beaches and the ruins of the old Royal Fortress of Santiago de Arroyo (1630) located on the shores of the beaches.
+Araya is arid and dry, is also world famous for its salt mines and has potential for tourism due to its beautiful beaches and the ruins of the old Royal Fortress of Santiago de Arroyo (1630) located on the shores of the beaches.

 • In May 2014, the VRSS-1 spacecraft and its payload are operating nominally (Ref.
 12).